Growing Your Business In 2020

-Growing your business comes down to a few key principles.
-It simple but not easy.
+Growing your business comes down to a few key principles which require planning and purpose.

 Grow Without Seeking Investors

-I’m a firm believer that there is a notion circulating in the startup community that getting an investor is easy and the way to go, just find someone with money, pitch your business idea and that’s it.
-Now don’t get me wrong there are thousands of investors out there seeking a great business model to invest time, money and resources, only most businesses fail in this process because they focus less on actually generating sales and more on seeking an investor.
-If you’re a start-up your main priority is to generate sales independently, and once you can show on paper that the business is indeed valuable to the marketplace through your business model then you might be eligible for extra capital to scale and grow.
-Even then I wouldn’t count on it, grow first then seek an investor.
+There’s a notion circulating in the startup community that getting an investor is easy and the way to go.
+People say you just need to find someone with money, pitch your business idea and that’s it.
+There are surely investors out there seeking a great business model to invest time, money and resources.
+But, most businesses fail in this process because they focus less on actually generating sales and more on seeking an investor.
+If you’re a startup, then your main priority should be to generate sales independently.
+Once you can show on paper that the business is indeed valuable to the marketplace through your business model, then you might be eligible to seek an investor.
+The point is: grow first, then seek an investor.

 That’s right, we said you need to grow first and then look to investors.
 This turns out to be a lot like the chicken or the egg dilemma; you need money to grow, you need to grow to make money.

 Without investors, you can lean on alternative sources for funding.
 As a new business, your credit may not be up to par.
 Traditional lenders like banks assess your creditworthiness to approve loans.
 The good news is that there are still business loans for bad credit.

 Additionally, if you expect to have an influx of credit card sales in the near future, you should consider applying for a merchant cash advance.
 A merchant cash advance is a funding option that is practically immediate.
 You don’t need to have a high credit score or a long business history.
 Instead, you’ll have to show credit card transactions and promise to pay back the lump sum of money over time by giving back a percentage of your credit card transactions.
 You can choose the program that suits your business.

 Smart Decisions Make the Difference